- Let's Get Started!

 "Due to globalization, the world is smaller now.
 For our young people, the Belt and Road Initiative is their oyster.
 There are huge opportunities for them to explore the world."
-Frederick Ma, Chairman of MTR Corporation, shared that he had been to Kazakhstan and Myanmar recently where he met so many young people as well as opportunities.
+Frederick Ma, Chairman of MTR Corporation Limited, shared that he had been to Kazakhstan and Myanmar recently where he met so many young people as well as opportunities.
 He thinks that Hong Kong university students should be prepared to relocate to some “unfamiliar” cities, live and develop a career there.

 Fred had spent a long time working overseas.
 After graduating from the University of Hong Kong in 1973, he joined Chase Manhattan Bank and was relocated to New York, Toronto and London.
 He later migrated to Canada and worked in securities before he returned to Hong Kong in 1990.
 He frankly admitted he had faced numerous failures while working overseas but he never gave up.
 He believed in Churchill's words, "success is the ability to go from one failure to another with no loss of enthusiasm."

 "I could not answer any technical question but I got the job."